linode/docs/docs/websites/chef/beginners-guide-chef.md

 ## Workstations

-Workstations are where users author, test, and maintain cookbooks and policies that will be pushed to nodes.
+Workstations are where users create, test, and maintain cookbooks and policies that will be pushed to nodes.
 Cookbooks created on workstations can be used privately by one organization, or uploaded to the Chef Supermarket for others to use.
 Similarly, workstations can be used to download cookbooks created by other Chef users and found in the Supermarket.

 Workstations are set up to use the *Chef Development Kit* (ChefDK), and can be located on virtual servers or on physical workstation computers.
 Workstations are set to interact with only one Chef server, and most work will be done in the `chef-repo` directory located on the workstation.

 ### chef-repo

 The `chef-repo` directory is the specific area of the workstation where cookbooks are authored and maintained.
 The `chef-repo` is always version-controlled, most often through the use of Git, and stores information and history that will be used on nodes, such as cookbooks, environments, roles, and data bags.
-With the use of the `knife` command, included in the ChefDK, Chef, from the `ched-repo`, is able to communicate with the server and push any changes made.
+Chef is able to communicate with the server from the `chef-repo` and push any changes via the use of the `knife` command, which is included in the ChefDK.

 Originally the `chef-repo` had to be pulled from GitHub using git commands, but that action is now integrated into Chef through the use of the `chef generate repo chef-repo` command.